OmarMahmoudElsherif/Real-Time-operating-system-Communication-project-/README.md

 above.
 When the receiver receives 500 messages, the receiver timer callback function calls the “Reset” function that performs the following:
-1- Print the total number of successfully sent messages and the total number of blocked messages 2- Reset t h e total number of successfully sent messages, t h e total number of blocked messages and received message
+1- Print the total number of successfully sent messages and the total number of blocked messages 2- Reset the total number of successfully sent messages, the total number of blocked messages and received message
 3- Clears the queue
 4- Configure the values controlling the sender timer period Tsender to the next values in two arrays